awsdocs/aws-control-tower-guide/doc_source/walkthrough-delete.md

 + To delete resources as you manage your landing zone in ordinary situations\.
 + To clean up resources that remain after automated decommissioning, in cooperation with AWS Support\.

-Before performing these procedures, unless it's otherwise indicated, you must be signed in to the AWS Management Console in the home Region for your landing zone, and you must be signed in as an IAM user with administrative permissions for the master account that contains your landing zone\.
+Before performing these procedures, unless it's otherwise indicated, you must be signed in to the AWS Management Console in the home Region for your landing zone, and you must be signed in as an IAM user with administrative permissions for the management account that contains your landing zone\.

 **Warning**
 These are destructive actions that can introduce governance drift into your AWS Control Tower setup\.
 They cannot be undone\.